chronologicaldot/CopperLang/README.md

 # Copper Virtual Machine (CopperVM)
-The virtual machine runs code of the Copper language, a statically-typed, loose syntax programming language and DOES NOT USE A GARBAGE COLLECTOR.
+This repository contains an interpreter that runs code of the Copper language - a statically-typed, loose syntax programming language that uses stack-frame-based variable lifetimes (no GC needed).
 For more information, see the [blog](http://copperlang.wordpress.com).

 ## Table of Contents
 1. Basic Introduction to the Language